Jamie Mitchell: Storylines

 On the first anniversary of Jamie's death, Phil is forced to leave the square until 2005 after he is set up for armed robbery by Sharon and Dennis' illegitimate father Den (Leslie Grantham).
-In 2008, Billy mentions Jamie after he nearly lashes out at his adopted son Jay Brown (Jamie Borthwick) – whom he took under his wing ever since he witnessed Jay's father Jase Dyer (Stephen Lord) getting murdered by his gang boss Terry Bates (Nicholas Ball).
-After the incident occurs while the pair are having dinner with Phil's uncle Archie (Larry Lamb) and his girlfriend Suzy Branning (Maggie O'Neill) in the pub, Phil comforts Billy over Jay and assures him that their relationship would improve just like they each improved their own relationships with Jamie.
+In 2008, Billy mentions Jamie after he nearly lashes out at his adopted son Jay Brown (Jamie Borthwick), whom he took under his wing ever since he witnessed Jay's father Jase Dyer (Stephen Lord) getting murdered by his gang boss Terry Bates (Nicholas Ball).
+After the incident occurs, while the pair are having dinner with Phil's uncle Archie (Larry Lamb) and his girlfriend Suzy Branning (Maggie O'Neill) in the pub, Phil comforts Billy over Jay and assures him that their relationship would improve, just like they each improved their own relationships with Jamie.

-Nine years later in 2017, Jamie's death is mentioned again by Martin (now played by James Bye) during his conversation with his and Sonia's daughter Rebecca (Jasmine Armfield) – now called Bex.
-In their conversation, Martin tells Bex that that killing Jamie was the biggest mistake of his life because of all of the negative gossip he endured during his adolescence.

-Martin empathizes his experience with Bex when she is bullied at school, saying that she shouldn't let others talk negatively about her and that life moves on eventually.
+Nine years later, in 2017, Jamie's death is mentioned again by Martin (now played by James Bye) during his conversation with his and Sonia's daughter Rebecca (Jasmine Armfield), now called Bex.
+In their conversation, Martin tells Bex that killing Jamie was the biggest mistake of his life because of all of the negative gossip he endured during his adolescence.
+Martin empathises with Bex when she is bullied at school, saying that she should not let others talk negatively about her, and that life moves on eventually.

-In 2019, Ben mentioned Jamie's death when he explains to Kathy that part of his reason for getting Martin to work for him is penance for killing Jamie.